mola-T/timp/README.md

 * `unique`

 Some jobs take times but don't need to perform repeatedly.
-For example, you have a database in the child thread and you write an interactive function to let the user upadate the database.
+For example, you have a database in the child thread and you write an interactive function to let end user upadate the database.
 The update process may take a minute.
 It is non-sense if many update requests are sent to child thread while it is upadating.
 You don't want the same job to quene up in the thread.
 So you can pass `:unique t` to tell `thread` that this job is unique.